Parallel scalable simulations of biological neural networks using TensorFlow: A beginner's guide: Motivation

-This is where TensorFlow, an open source platform for machine learning~\cite{tensorflow2015-whitepaper}, comes in handy.
-TensorFlow is highly scalable.
-Code written using TensorFlow functions can work seamlessly on single cores, multi-core shared memory processors, high-performance computer clusters, GPUs and Tensor processing units (TPUs - a propreitary chip designed by Google to work with TensorFlow).
-We found (as others have~\cite{tensorflow-api-docs,tfcookbook}, that TensorFlow functions can be used to implement numerical methods to solve ODEs.
-Doing so gave us a significant speed-up even on a single desktop with a multicore processor compared to similar Python code that did not use TensorFlow functions and operated on a single core(Figure~\ref{fig:comparison}).
+Our tutorial leverages TensorFlow, an open-source platform for machine learning~\cite{tensorflow2015-whitepaper} that is highly scalable.
+Code written using TensorFlow functions can work seamlessly on single cores, multi-core shared memory processors, high-performance computer clusters, and GPUs.
+We found (as others have ~\cite{tensorflow-api-docs,tfcookbook}), TensorFlow functions can be used to implement numerical methods to solve ODEs.
+Doing so gave us a significant speed-up even on a single desktop with a multi-core processor compared to similar Python code that did not use TensorFlow functions and operated on a single core (Fig~\ref{fig:comparison}).
 The code itself was highly readable and could be debugged with ease.
 Familiarity with the Python programming language and a brief introduction to some TensorFlow functions proved sufficient to write the code.
-Python is a an extremely popular programming language that used across number of disciplines and has found a broad user base among Biologists \cite{Ekmekci2016,Bassi2007,primer}.
-We found that introducing a few TensorFlow functions in Python, an easy addition to a familiar language, can bring readers to a point where they can simulate large networks of neurons in a platform independent manner.
-Further, by piggybacking on TensorFlow we will also be able to take advantage of an active TensorFlow developer community in addition to a wide range of Python libraries that are already available.
+Python is a popular programming language that is used across a number of disciplines and has found a broad user base among Biologists \cite{Ekmekci2016,Bassi2007,primer}.
+We found that introducing a few TensorFlow functions in Python, an easy addition to a familiar language can bring readers to a point where they can simulate large networks of neurons in a platform-independent manner.
+Further, by piggybacking on TensorFlow, we could also take advantage of an active TensorFlow developer community and a wide range of Python libraries.